spacechunks/explorer-platform/internal/datapath/README.md

 This program will be run on main on the main physical interface, specifically TC ingress.

 **`snat.c`**
-Redirect arriving packets to main physical interface by changing source IP address.
+Redirect arriving packets to internet-facing interface by changing source IP address.
 This program will be run on the host-side veth peer, specifically TC ingress.

 **`arp.c`**